-The role of the volunteer mentor is to act as a veteran advocate, to be a resource when the veteran encounters life issues and obstacles, and to be a support for their mentee.
-The mentor is not a counselor, probation officer, attorney, or case manager.
+The role of the volunteer mentor is to act as a Veteran advocate, to be a resource when the Veteran encounters life issues and obstacles, and to be a support for their mentee.
+The mentor is not a counselor, probation officer, attorney, case manager, or in any supervisory role.